paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 ## Project history
 This project was initiated by philosopher [Paul Franceschi](www.paulfranceschi.com) in February 2023.

+* v0.99: optimized prompts and completions for fine-tuning
 * v0.98: expanded corpus generator and added prompts and completions for fine-tuning
 * v0.97: expanded corpus generator
 * v0.96: added corpus generator